MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 2. In Visual Studio, <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-update-a-visual-studio-extension" target="_blank">update all extensions</a> to their latest versions.

-3. [Download](http://aka.ms/bf-bc-vstemplate) the Bot Application template
+4. [Download](http://aka.ms/bf-bc-vstemplate) the Bot Application template
 and install the template by saving the .zip file to your Visual Studio 2017 project templates directory.
 > [!TIP]
 > The Visual Studio 2017 project templates directory is typically located here:
 > `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\`

 ## Create your bot

 Next, open Visual Studio and create a new C# project.
 Choose the Bot Application template for your new project.

 ![Visual Studio create project](../media/connector-getstarted-create-project.png)

+> [!NOTE]
+> Visual Studio might say you need to [download and install IIS Express](https://www.microsoft.com/en-us/download/details.aspx?id=1038).

 By using the Bot Application template, you're creating a project that already contains all of the components that are required to build a simple bot, including a reference to